-How to make strong coffee | (8 simple Tips!)
+How to make strong coffee without Bitterness

 So, you are a strong coffee lover?
 But don’t have very good barista skills and always end up with a weak or watery cup of coffee.
 I got you covered!
-In this article, I will share 8 tips to make your coffee stronger and bold.
+In this article, I will share 8 tips to make your coffee stronger and bolder.

 If you are not an expert at brewing and trying to make a strong coffee you often end up with a very bitter cup of coffee.
 That was also the case with me before but then I started learning and got to know that strongness and boldness have nothing to do with bitterness.

-Although we all know a strong cup of coffee will be a little more bitter than a weak one.
+Although the taste of strong coffee will be a little more bitter than a weak one.
 But bitterness is mainly due to badly roasted coffee beans or it may arise because of over-extraction.
-Bitterness is certainly not an ideal quality of coffee and is undesirable.
-And also, strong coffee doesn’t have to be rich in caffeine either.

 So, what are the qualities of a strong cup of coffee?
 The number one quality of strong coffee is that it is thick and dense.
 It has a full body and it does not have watery flavors.